omerthecs0/omerthecs0/README.md

 - 👋 Hi, I’m Ömer Şimşek
 - 📖 I'm currently studing electrical engineering in Yildiz Technical University since 2022.
 - 👀 I’m interested in software development and engineering.
-- ✨ I'm currently know python intermediate level.
+- ✨ I'm currently know python intermediate level and learnining more.
-- 🌱 I’m currently learning python.
 - 💞️ My aims in software are learning data science and game developing.
-- 📫 I'm currently working to learning data science.
-My next aims probably will be machine learning and artificial intelligence. i will upload my project files that i have completed or i have been still developing while i learning.
+- 📫 I'm currently trying to learn data science. i will upload my project files that i have completed or i have been still developing while i learning.

 <!---